Andrew Collins (footballer, born 1965)

 In 2008, Collins moved to South Australia and coached South Australian National Football League club West Adelaide for six years from 2008 to 2013.
 He led the club to the 2012 SANFL Grand Final where they were defeated by Norwood, and he coached the Bloods to win the 2013 Foxtel Cup over Western Australian Football League (WAFL) side East Fremantle.

 In 2014, Collins returned to Victoria and signed to coach VFL club Williamstown in its first season as a stand-alone club not affiliated with an AFL club.
 He led the club to a premiership in 2015.
-Collins would lead the club to another Grand Final in 2019 where Williamston would lose by 3 points.
+Collins would lead the club to another Grand Final in 2019 where Williamstown would lose by 3 points.
 The following year, Collins would depart the club to join Box Hill as an assistant coach.
 Following the 2021 season, Collins would be appointed as the head of development with Hawthorn under new coach Sam Mitchell who he had worked with at Box Hill.